On martingale approximations and the quenched weak invariance principle: Proof of the martingale approximation results

 Part of the proof relies on a new ergodic theorem with rate.
-Hence we first recall some facts from ergodic theory and state our ergodic theorem, while we leave its proof to the appendix.
+Hence we first recall some facts from ergodic theory and state our ergodic theorem, while we give its proof in Appendix \ref{sectergodic}.